Izenda7Series/docs-html/_sources/ui/doc_data_model_relationships_and_schema.rst.txt

        Source Field in that order for the dropdown boxes to populate conveniently.

+       User should input the positionID to define the priority of each relationship when querying data.
+(This option is available from version 2.16.0).

 #.
 Continue to add more relationships.
 #.
-Click the Save button at the top.
+Click the Save button at the top.1w`

        Relationships that already exists or have errors will be highlighted and not saved. (:numref:`Data_Model_Relationships_Existed_Error` and :numref:`Data_Model_Relationships_Data_Type_Error`)